-Join us on the water this summer to explore our region’s history!
+Join us on the water to explore the region’s history!

 The Museum at Campbell River offers summer historic boat tours in partnership with Campbell River Whale Watching and Adventure Tours.
 Each trip explores the history of the region from the comfort of one of their boats that include both indoor and outdoor seating areas, and an on-board washroom.
 As well as an experienced Captain, there is an on-board naturalist who is constantly on the lookout for wildlife to point out, and a Museum Guide to share historic points of interest.